 Within a liberal arts setting, the importance of German is indisputable.
 German-speakers occupy a prominent place on any list of the world's greatest artists and thinkers, while almost every academic discipline has a strong German tradition, in many cases one that largely defines the field.
 In fact, the modern university itself, with its combination of teaching and research, is a German invention.
 Dartmouth's library holdings reflect this tradition: after English, more of them are in German than in any other language.
 Germany justifiably presents itself as "The Land of Ideas," as this video illustrates.

 German contributions to the sciences are the easiest to document.
 In The Discoveries (Pantheon, 2005), Alan Lightman's list of the 22 greatest scientific breakthroughs of the 20th century includes eight that were made exclusively by Germans, while two more had Austrian or German collaborators.
 Nobel Prize awards give another kind of indication.
-Scientists from the three major German-speaking countries have won 37 Nobel Prizes in Physics (most recently in 2007), 38 in Chemistry (also in 2007), 30 in Medicine (2008), and one in Economics.
+Scientists from the three major German-speaking countries have won 37 Nobel Prizes in Physics (most recently in 2007), 39 in Chemistry (in 2014), 31 in Medicine (2013), and one in Economics.
 Many Nobel laureates from other countries received their training at German universities; 47 of them had fellowships from the Humboldt Foundation, including the three winners of the 2011 prize for medicine.
 Seven German and Austrian individuals have also received the Peace Prize - and while the 2012 Prize went to the EU as a whole, few people would dispute that Germany has played a disproportionately large role in the success of that institution.

 German inventiveness is also legendary.
 Perhaps Gutenberg's innovation of printing with movable type is the greatest German invention, but here are just a few of the others:1

 Nikolaus August Otto

 |X-ray, 1895||Wihlem Conrad Röntgen|